MBN02/Python-webapp/README.md

 - Linux (Ubuntu): As a base operating system to start and execute the project
 - Jenkins: To automate the deployment process during continuous integration

-Following requirements should be met:

-- Document the step-by-step process from the initial installation to the final stage
-- Track the versions of the code in the GitHub repository
-- Availability of the application in the Docker Hub
-- Track the build status of Jenkins for every increment of the project